Weekend mornings we have certain breakfasts that we love, and Smoked Tempeh Breakfast Sandwich is a favorite vegan breakfast sandwich for us.

 With smoked tempeh, spicy mustard, and leafy greens these muffins are a powerhouse of flavor and protein!

 - 1 8 oz package tempeh, found in many grocery stores

 - spinach or kale leaves

-In medium bowl, combine soy sauce, liquid smoke, and maple syrup and mix well.
+- In a medium bowl, combine soy sauce, liquid smoke, and maple syrup and mix well.

-Add tempeh strips to a fry pan with a little bit of the marinate liquid and cook over medium high heat until crispy on one side.
-Turn and brown on other side.
-Add more of the marinate and cook until caramelized.
+- Add tempeh strips to a frying pan with a little bit of the marinade liquid and cook over medium-high heat until crispy on one side.
+Turn and brown on the other side.
+Add more of the marinade and cook until caramelized.
 About 5 minutes each side is a reasonable estimate.
 If baking in the oven, cook at 350 for 20-25 minutes.

-Toast your English muffins (or don't).
-Add a little Eggless Low-Fat Mayo (recipe below), mustard, and kale (or spinach).
+- Toast your English muffins (or don't).
+Add a little Eggless Low-Fat Mayo, mustard, and kale (or spinach).

 - Add tempeh bacon and serve.

 Detailed instructions, in-process photos, and my personal helpful tips can be found in the article above.

 As an Amazon Associate and member of other affiliate programs, I earn a small percentage from your purchases at no cost to you.
 Thank you!